TamerinTECH/claude-code-images-mcp/README.md

 ### Quick Integration (Recommended)

-The easiest way to add this agent to Claude Code is using the `claude mcp add` command.
+The easiest way to add this MCP server to Claude Code is using the `claude mcp add` command.

 **Important:** Make sure you have a `.env` file configured with your Azure OpenAI credentials first (the installer will create this for you).